codingPhuc/obsidian_git_computer_network/importance for final exam/Network protocols.md

 ## FTP (file transfer Protocol )
-standard protocol that is used to transfer file between computer and servers over a network
+standard protocol that is used to transfer file between computer and servers over a network you can also used your computer as a server

+somethime ftp can be anonymous or